drmarcogir/bioenergybiodiversity/README.md

 1. **Clone the Repository:** You can clone the repository using the following command in your terminal or command prompt:

 2. **R code** The R code is structured in R project format.
-No relative paths need to specified when reproducing the analyses
+No relative paths need to specified when reproducing the analyses.
+The Rproj file can be used to open it.

-3. **Jupyter notebook** The notebook can be run as as standalone notebook.
+3. **Jupyter notebook** The notebook can be run as as standalone notebook using jupyter notebooks, jupyter lab, or similar.
 Note that the Python Earth Engine API should be installed.
-Alternatively it can be imported into Google Colaboratory (https://colab.research.google.com/).
+Alternatively it can be imported into Google Colab (https://colab.research.google.com/) and run from there.